mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 The service starts in `index.js` file.
 First of all, the template uses the [Custom Plugin Lib](https://docs.mia-platform.eu/docs/development_suite/api-console/api-design/plugin_baas_4) to instantiate a service.
-Inside its callback, the `single-view-creator-lib`  is initialized to deal with the complexity of the Fast-data components.
+Inside its callback, the `single-view-creator-lib`  is initialized to deal with the complexity of the Fast Data components.

 ```js
 const singleViewCreator = getSingleViewCreator(log, config, customMetrics)